wiseman561/phos-ojala/integration_strategy.md

 ## Executive Summary

-This document outlines the comprehensive strategy for developing an integrated healthcare SaaS platform that combines the existing codebase with the new OjalaHealthcarePlatform requirements.
+This document outlines the comprehensive strategy for developing an integrated healthcare SaaS platform that combines the existing codebase with the new PhosHealthcarePlatform requirements.
 The goal is to create a market-leading healthcare platform that leverages the strengths of both systems while addressing the evolving needs of healthcare providers, patients, and administrators.

 ## Current State Analysis